voideditor/void/VOID_CODEBASE_GUIDE.md

 ### Apply Inner Workings

 The `editCodeService` file runs Apply.
 The same exact code is also used when the LLM calls the Edit tool, and when you submit Cmd+K. Just different versions of Fast/Slow Apply mode.
-Void uses text models to write code when it changes your code.
-See `voidModelService` for details.

 Here is some important terminology:
 - A **DiffZone** is a {startLine, endLine} region in which we show Diffs (red/green areas).